 Looking for some nice things to do in May in Amsterdam?
 In May the weather is getting warmer.
-The sun sets at around 9.30 pm in The Netherlands so there are long days to fill.
-Here are some ideas your guide book didn’t mention to do: like a true Amsterdam hipster market in an old gas plant, Europe’s highest swing and watching the sunset at the beach.
+The sun sets at around 9.30 in The Netherlands so there are long days to fill.
+Here are 5 other ideas for things to do in May in Amsterdam.

-Every year in May, the kitchens roll into Amsterdam Westergasfabriek.
-We’re talking foodtrucks serving up your fav food.
+Every year in May, kitchens roll into Amsterdam Westergasfabriek.
+These are food trucks serving up your favorite food.
 The area of Westergasfabriek is perfect entourage for this hip event.
-The old gas factory was converted into a cool area full of the best bars and terraces and hip stores.
+The old gas factory was converted into one big open-air restaurant full of the best bars and terraces and hip stores.
 Try out some traditional Dutch food with a twist, treat yourself to some oysters with champaign or just munch on some fresh pizza.
 There is also live music and fun activities for children.

-In 2017 Rolling Kitchens are from Wednesday 24 to Sunday 27 May.
-Food is served from 13.00 to 23.00.
-(1-11 pm).
-You can walk to Westergasfabriek from Central Station in about 30 minutes (follow Haarlemmerstraat tilll the end, cross the square, cross the bridge and walk through the Wester Park).
+In 2020 the Rolling Kitchens Food Festival takes place from 20 May to Sunday 24 May.
+You can walk to Westergasfabriek from Central Station in about 30 minutes (follow Haarlemmerstraat till the end, cross the square, cross the bridge and walk through the Wester Park).
 Alternatively: take tram 10.

 3. Things to do in May in Amsterdam: Visit Hortus Botanicus

-The botanical garden in Amsterdam is one of the oldest of the world.
-It lies just East of the centre in the Amsterdam Jewish Quarter, near the Waterloo Square.
-It’s nice thing to do in Amsterdam wandering around the little paths and enjoy the 6.000 different kinds of tropical and indigenous trees and plants, in open air as well as a huge green house with tropical climate.
+The botanical gardens in Amsterdam are one of the oldest of the world.
+It lies just East of the center in the Amsterdam Jewish Quarter, near the Waterlooplein Square.
+It’s a nice thing to do in Amsterdam wandering around the little paths and enjoy the 6.000 different kinds of tropical and indigenous trees and plants, in open air as well as a huge greenhouse with tropical climate.

 4. Enjoy Europe’s highest swing